Azeved00/bright-bit/readme.md

         - enable
         - firefox
 		    - enable
+            - profile
         - nvim
 		    - enable
+        - dunst
+            - enable
 		- ~~lf~~
 		- ~~alacrity~~
 		- ~~rofi~~

 Striketrough options are not implemented.

-You can use as `bright-bit.apps,user.firefox.enable = true`.
+You can use as `bright-bit.apps.user.firefox.enable = true`.